 - 8 are appointed by the President of the Republic, «making sure that the historically most disadvantaged national community is properly represented» ;

-- 4 are designated by the Political Parties Forum ;
+- 4 are designated by the Forum of Political Organizations ;

 - 2 having at least the title of professor, are elected respectively by professors from universities, and from public and private superior institutes.

 At their request, former Heads of State may become Senate members as of right.

 The parliamentary office is incompatible with a post as a member of the Government.